LandSandBoat/lsb-wiki/Client-installation-setup-[Windows].md

 /!\ NB /!\

 Username (3-15) (as displayed on the loader for now): less than 3 characters and more than 15 characters works.
 Password (6-15) (as displayed on the loader for now): less than 6 characters works.
-More than 15 characters works _when you register BUT note_ that typing the first 15 characters when you're tring to log in will let you in.
+More than 15 characters works _when you register, BUT note_ that typing the first 15 characters when you're trying to log in will let you in.

 ---